junxit/us-congress-code/title-42/chapter-6a/sec-293l.md

 ### Amendments

+2020—Subsec. (d)(2).
+Pub.
+L. 116–136 substituted “Committee on Health, Education, Labor, and Pensions of the Senate, and the Committee on Energy and Commerce of the House of Representatives” for “Committee on Labor and Human Resources of the Senate, and the Committee on Commerce of the House of Representatives”.
 2010—Subsec. (d)(3) to (5).
 Pub.
 L. 111–148, § 5103(d)(1), added pars.
 (3) to (5).

-### Change of Name

-Committee on Commerce of House of Representatives changed to Committee on Energy and Commerce of House of Representatives, and jurisdiction over matters relating to securities and exchanges and insurance generally transferred to Committee on Financial Services of House of Representatives by House Resolution No. 5, One Hundred Seventh Congress, Jan.
-3, 2001.
-Committee on Labor and Human Resources of Senate changed to Committee on Health, Education, Labor, and Pensions of Senate by Senate Resolution No. 20, One Hundred Sixth Congress, Jan.
-19, 1999.

 ### Termination of Advisory Committees